- Contractor Resources

 4.3 We do not audit the information provided by you and you remain wholly responsible for ensuring that all transactions are valid, acceptable and properly supported by documentation.
-We are under no obligation to specifically identify missing or incomplete information or explanations.4.4 We provide a comprehensive expenses guide (for guidance purposes only) which can be viewed on https://www.sjdaccountancy.com/sites/www.sjdaccountancy.com/files/images/SJD-Accountancy-Expenses-Guide.pdf
+We are under no obligation to specifically identify missing or incomplete information or explanations.

-4.5 In relation to VAT returns and confirmation statements, we will ask you to notify us of any changes required to a return or confirmation statement and in the absence of any such changes being received, we will submit any returns and confirmation statements to HMRC and Companies House on your behalf without further notice.
-We will submit SATR and annual accounts and any other returns to you for approval prior to submission to HMRC and Companies House.
+4.5 In relation to confirmation statements, we will ask you to notify us of any changes required to a return or confirmation statement and in the absence of any such changes being received, we will submit confirmation statements to HMRC and Companies House on your behalf without further notice.
+We will submit VAT returns and SATR and annual accounts and any other returns to you for approval prior to submission to HMRC and Companies House.
 Ultimately the legal responsibility for any statement or return rests solely with you as the officer or representative of the business.
 The payment of all tax liabilities, penalties, interest or surcharges that may arise from their submission remain with you.

 4.6 We shall interpret tax legislation and assess the probable outcome in your specific circumstances based upon our reasonable professional skill and expertise and the information and explanations supplied by you.
 Ultimately, you as the officer or representative of the business and the business as taxpayer will be responsible for the outcome concerning the application of any legislation.